Picture Gallery> Derbyshire Pictures Index> This page

 Shirland Parish Church, St. Leonard's interior

-Lysons brothers, writing an historical account of the county in 1817, mentioned some of the monuments that then existed inside the church.
+The Lysons brothers, writing an historical account of the county in 1817, mentioned some of the monuments that then existed inside the church at that time.

 "In the parish church is a handsome monument for one of the Grey family, Sir Henry de Grey, of Shirland, who was summoned to Parliament as a Baron in the reign of Edward III.
 In the chancel are several monuments of the family of Revels, of Shirland and of Ogston in the adjoining parish of Morton ; and that of Jonathan Burnham, 1797"[5].
 In another section of their work the Lysons record that the Grey monument was "under a richly-ornamented arch on the north aisle" and was probably dedicated to Sir Henry Grey (died 19 Rich II).
 Whilst the knight's effigy was mutilated by 1817, it was "richly ornamented with scrolls of foliage and "the side is covered with shields of arms"[5].
 The recess is of greater age than the present building[1].
 The effigy disappeared many years ago and all that remains today is a large ogee recess in the chancel's north wall that contains the chest with the shields[6].